Information on changes to motor dealer, repairer and recycler laws.

 Repair work on motor vehicles

-Where repair work is carried out from 1 December 2014:
+Where repair work is carried out:

 - rectification orders are enforceable and will be able to be used as evidence before a court or tribunal.